Look Ma! No Swagger! An approach to automated doc generation for Serverless Apps

 The above specification:

-2. Creates an API Gateway route for it with the necessary configuration for API Gateway, in this case, a POST with a particular path
+with its dependencies. - Creates an API Gateway route for it with the necessary configuration for API Gateway, in this case, a POST with a particular path

 All in all, the serverless framework is very convenient, especially for deployment and keeping track of deployments over time.